Pahul1/learn-data-stuctures/data-structures/HashTable/questions/LongestSubarray-distinct-elements/explanation.md

 }
 ```

-While this solution gets us the solution, we can do better!
-When we are working with huge arrays, this answer will be too slow to be able to be used in a production
+While this solution gets us the answer, we can always do better!
+When we have to solve this problem with a huge input array, this answer will be too slow to be able to be used in a production level codebase dealing with millions and millions of users.
+Of course, this isn't a usual problem we need to solve, but we should always strive to get the best performance without ruining readability.

+### Two Pointers
+*Time Complexity: O(n), Space Complexity: O(n)*

+Let's look at the previous solution.
+We are looping through the array with two pointers (*using two for loops*), one for the element we are currently at (lets call it curr), and the second pointer (lets call it iterator) to loop through the rest of array.
+When we hit a duplicate occurrence, we move the the **curr pointer** to the next element, set **iterator pointer** to the index of curr pointer + 1, and start the process over again.

+How can we optimize this?
+Can we maybe instead of setting curr pointer to the next element, set curr pointer to the index after the first occurence of the duplicate element.
+Lets take an example.
+Assume our input is [8, 9, 5, 1, 6, 3, 5, 2, 3, 4, 1].
+When we get to the second 5, our first iteration would using the first solution would set the curr pointer to 9.
+Instead, we can skip 9, 5 because they are already part of the previous sub array before the duplicate occurence.
+We now can set curr pointer to point to 1 at index 3 in the array.

-Code (Typescript):
+Code (**Typescript**)
 ```
 // O(n) time, O(n) space
 function largest_subarray(arr: number[])